Islandora-Labs/islandora_bibliography/README.md

 # Islandora Bibliography

 A (non-comprehensive) bibliography of Islandora presentations and publications.
+Entries in this list are presented for informational purposes only and are not endorsed by the Islandora Foundation.

 ## Journal Articles and Published Conference Proceedings